Please also see my All-Time World Cup Team Index.

 Campbell was a member of Arsenal's "Invincibles" that went undefeated in 2003-2004 season.
 He spent 9 seasons for Tottenham Hotspurs and served as its captain before moving to its rival Arsenal on a free transfer that sparked a controversy.
 He later played for Portsmouth.
 For England, he earned 73 caps in 11 years.
 He went to three World Cup Finals: 1998, 2002 and 2006.

-Captained both Arsenal and England during the 1930s.
+Hapgood captained both Arsenal and England during the 1930s.
 He was one of first star players in England.
-He was capped 30 times.
+His image was used for advertisement which was a pioneer at his time.
+He started his Arsenal career in 1927 and ended in 1944.
+Internationally, he had 30 caps with 21 times as its captain.
 He captained England during the famous "the Battle of Highbury" against World Cup winner Italy in 1934.

 LB: Ashley Cole

 Ashley Cole was considered one of the finest leftbacks of his generation.
 He was voted the England Player of the Year in 2010.
 He played in 3 WC Finals.
 He is also England's most-capped full-back in history.
 He played with Arsenal, but moved to its rival Chelsea in 2006.
 In 2014, he moved to Roma.
 He won the Champions' League in 2012 with Chelsea.

 Edwards was one of the Busby Babes of Manchester United.
 He made his professional debut at the age of 16.
 He died in 1958 during the Munich Air Disaster.
 Many people considered him to be England's greatest player.
 He was capped 18 times between 1955 and 1957, scoring 5 goals.

 He was at one point the most expensive British player.
 He is considered to be one of England's best ever box-to-box midfielders.
 He earned 90 caps for England.
 He went to three World Cup Finals, but he only played a major role in 1982.
 He was injured in both 1986 and 1990.
 He spent 13 years with Manchester United.